 You can find Mistletoe in several different forms and use it differently.

-Likewise, it is injected directly or subcutaneously in doses ranging from 0.01 to 30 mg numerous times a week in adjuvant cancer therapy.
+Likewise, it is injected directly or subcutaneously in doses ranging from 0.01-30 mg numerous times weekly in adjuvant Cancer therapy.

 Also, medical personnel uses Mistletoe extract to increase dosages, starting with the lowest dose, to avoid potential side effects.